Text by CLOT Magazine

-For the new mixtape polish electronic jazz duo Skalpel brings a selection of the main inspirations behind their music.
-Beats in action includes a delightful selection spanning jazz, avant-garde electronica and hip hop.
+For the new mixtape, the polish electronic jazz duo Skalpel brings a selection of the main inspirations behind their music.
+Beats in action includes a delightful selection spanning jazz, avant-garde electronica and hip-hop.

-Skalpel, originally from Wrocław are DJs, musicians and record producers, Marcin Cichy and Igor Pudło, who have been making music since the late nineties.
+Skalpel, originally from Wrocław, are DJs, musicians and record producers Marcin Cichy and Igor Pudło, who have been making music since the late nineties.
 Their musical style is a distinctive blend of local, traditional jazz inspirations and new electronica.
-Citing influences from the likes of Miles Davis, leftfield avant-garde, minimal, the duo alludes to roots in Polish jazz and trip-hop.
+Citing influences from Miles Davis, leftfield avant-garde, and minimal influences, the duo alludes to roots in Polish jazz and trip-hop.
 This particular mixture caught the interest of Ninja Tune, the legendary record label founded by Matt Black and Jonathan More (aka Coldcut), where they released two albums: ‘ Skalpel ’ and ‘ Konfusion ’ gaining recognition worldwide.
-They became one of the first polish DJs to get recognition abroad.
+They became one of the first Polish DJs to get recognition abroad.
 This year they released their third album, HIGHLIGHT, in NoPaper Records/!K7, which has marked a significant shift in their creative technique, a shift away from samples to virtual instruments.

-After more than twenty years of producing music, we don’t think too much about what inspired us when we started creating, at least not until we have to co-edit press materials and give interviews.
-Currently, we refer to our own style more and try to modify and develop it and don’t repeat ourselves, we want to surprise ourselves and listeners without losing our basic identity, which comes from what was mentioned in this question.
-We started in the late 90s when artists from Ninja Tune and Warp were the reference point for the music of the future, but they also made us look for inspiration in the history of music.
+After over twenty years of producing music, we don’t think too much about what inspired us when we started creating, at least not until we have to co-edit press materials and give interviews.
+Currently, we refer to our style more, try to modify and develop it, and don’t repeat ourselves.
+We want to surprise ourselves and our listeners without losing our basic identity, which comes from what was mentioned in this question.
+We started in the late 90s when artists from Ninja Tune and Warp were the reference point for future music, but they also made us look for inspiration in the history of music.

-Your creative practice remains centred to your roots Polish jazz, trip-hop with a contemporary sound twist.
-Is it something you consciously developed or that happens more naturally for the intrinsic nature of some components of your music?
+Your creative practice remains centred on your roots in Polish jazz and trip-hop with a contemporary sound twist.
+Is it something you consciously developed or that happens more naturally of the intrinsic nature of some components of your music?

-At the beginning, we were looking for original source materials for sampling and we found it on Polish jazz records, which have unique sound being the result of overcoming limits of state own recording, poor studio technology and unusual musical approach of a very creative instrumentalist.
+In the beginning, we were looking for original source materials for sampling, and we found it on Polish jazz records, which have unique sound resulting from overcoming limits of state own recording, poor studio technology and the unusual musical approach of a very creative instrumentalist.
 They have some international recognition and success.
 It was an inspiration, background and very important cultural reference for us.
 We tried to overcome the limitations of our home studios and to make high-quality music.

 What is your relationship with novel musical technology nowadays?
 What use do you make of it for your compositions?